Home Articles Sacrum and Coccyx Positioning

 ARRT Exam Prep: Sacrum & Coccyx Quick Review

-2. AP coccyx = 10° caudad — projects the coccyx below the pubic symphysis
+2. AP axial coccyx = 10° caudad to the same common surface level

-4. Lateral evaluation — check superimposition of the greater sciatic notches (rotation = not superimposed)
+4. Lateral evaluation: check close superimposition of posterior pelvic margins and greater sciatic notches

 Clinical Pearls: Tips from the Techs